 Maria Zileni Zaloumis is a successful female farmer and CEO of Tuzini Farms, a top commercial farming company specializing in growing high-quality tomatoes.
 She has been featured on reputable platforms like CNN and recognized as Zambia’s Youngest Female Farmer by Syngenta and Omnia, thanks to her dedication and hard work.

-Becoming a female farmer is a rewarding and empowering journey.
+Becoming a successful female farmer is a rewarding and empowering journey.
 By embracing the power of knowledge, connecting with others, accessing resources, leveraging technology, and implementing effective marketing strategies, you can establish yourself as a successful female farmer, contributing to food security and empowering other women.
 Despite the challenges, women’s involvement in agriculture continues to grow, and the collective efforts of female farmers across Africa are transforming the agricultural landscape.
 The path to success may not always be easy, but with determination, passion, and support from the community, you can thrive as a female farmer and make a significant impact.

 Discover more on AFRIKTA: